mstksg/inCode/copy/entries/singletons-3.md

     is the same as `Knockable`:

     ```haskell
-    !!!singletons/Door3.hs "knockedRefute"4 "knockedRefute"4
+    !!!singletons/Door3.hs "knockedRefute"4 "refuteKnocked"4
     ```

     Solution available [here][solution4]!

-    *Note:* `knockedRefute` is fairly straightforward, but `knockedRefute` is definitely trickier, so don't be discouraged!
+    *Note:* `knockedRefute` is fairly straightforward, but `refuteKnocked` is definitely trickier, so don't be discouraged!

     *Hint:* See the note about `absurd` from Exercise 2!